mbrukman/a-conceptual-overview-of-asyncio/readme.md

     ...

 async def main():

     # This will invoke simple_func() without yielding to the event-loop.
     await simple_func()

-    # This will add the Task to the event-loop then yield control.
-Eventually
+    # This line does two things.
+First it instantiates the Task which will
+    # add it to the event-loops' queue.
+Then, it awaits the Task which will
+    # hit the yield in Future.__await__ and percolate it up allowing the
-    # the event-loop will invoke simple_func().
+    # event-loop to regain control.
+Eventually, the event-loop will invoke
+    # simple_func().
     await Task(coro=simple_func())
 ```